Donor Spotlight: David Svob

 David comes from a long line of Sun Devils, and truly embodies the mantra of being a Sun Devil For Life.
 David is a proud and strong philanthropic supporter of Sun Devil Hockey.
 The Svob family legacy will live on in perpetuity through the establishment of an endowment in the family name.
 We asked David a few questions about why he supports Sun Devil Athletics:

 What does it mean to you to be a Sun Devil and be a part of the Sun Devil Family?
 How does it help connect you with your community?
-I have been afforded the ability to live many places in my life- Seattle, Denver, Tulsa, San Diego, and the Bay Area.
-The one constant no matter where I was, was that I was always keeping that connection via Alumni Chapters.
+I have been afforded the ability to live many places - Seattle, Denver, Tulsa, San Diego, Bay Area – and the one constant keeping me connected to ASU is the Alumni Chapters.
 Shout out to Orange County Alumni Chapter!
-Great Diverse Chapter Family!
-Being a Proud Sun Devil is what grounds me in life!
-I travel to Tempe often, each trip pretty much always involves a Sun Devil Sporting Event.
+Great diverse chapter family!
+Being a proud Sun Devil is what grounds me in life!
+I travel to Tempe often, each trip pretty much always involves a Sun Devil sporting event.

 Why do you think it is important to support student-athletes and Sun Devil Athletics?
-Life is tough enough and I give a major kudo's to all those student-athletes that are pursuing their academic and athletic dreams.
-The sacrifice, dedication, and determination to survive and excel in the complexities of life is incredibly inspiring.
-Seeing all ASU student-athlete representatives, whether it be in the professional leagues or Olympics; excel and rise to the top, just warms my heart!
+Life is tough enough - kudos to all those athletes pursuing their dreams.
+Sacrifice, dedication and determination to survive and excel in the complexities of life.
+Seeing all ASU athlete representatives, whether pro or Olympic, excel and rise to the top, just warms my heart!
 That is why support is important!

 What is your vision for your endowment?
-Vision is to continue to grow endowment over the next 10 years to where it benefits an annual scholarship.
-I like a challenge; it will get done!
+My vision is to continue to grow the endowment over the next 10 years to where it benefits an annual scholarship.
+I like a challenge - it will get done!